suttiprapasutara/SQL_PowerBI_Project_OCD_Patient_Analytics/README.md

 ### Key Trends

-**Balanced Gender Distribution:** The dataset shows a nearly equal distribution of OCD patients by gender, with 747 females (49.8%) and 753 males (50.2%).
+**1. Balanced Gender Distribution:** The dataset shows a nearly equal distribution of OCD patients by gender, with 747 females (49.8%) and 753 males (50.2%).
 This indicates that OCD affects males and females almost equally in this sample population.

 ### Summary